 Bristles on bamboo toothbrushes should be BPA free.
 BPA (or bisphenol-A) is a chemical found in many hard plastics.
-Higher doses have been linked to health problems.
-BPA-free non-plastic nylon on your bamboo toothbrush will not give off any toxins when disposed of.
+Based on animal studies, the FDA has placed concern about the potential health effects of BPA.
+BPA-free non-plastic nylon bristles on your bamboo toothbrush will not give off any toxins when disposed of.

 When purchasing your bamboo toothbrush, look for bristles that are made of Nylon-4, a petroleum-based plastic that is biodegradable under certain conditions.
 Even if you cannot find Nylon-4 bristles, you are still taking a huge step towards reducing your plastic waste in the environment.

 Do your homework and make sure your bamboo toothbrush is packaged with biodegradable eco-friendly cardboard that is just as environmentally-friendly as the toothbrush itself.
 After all, it wouldn’t make sense to swap a plastic toothbrush for a bamboo one if the packaging is just going to add more waste to the environment!

 What Your Current Plastic Toothbrush is Doing to Your Mouth and the Environment

 Brushing your teeth should be something that promotes good health, however, regular toothbrushes are made of BPA or PVC based plastic for the handle and bristles, which can leave toxic microparticles of plastic in your mouth.
 No thanks!